Masoor Dal Recipe

 - Add turmeric, coriander, and cumin and cook until fragrant, while stirring constantly.
 Stir in the masoor dal, coconut milk, and vegetable broth, and bring to a boil.

-- Reduce heat to simmer for about 20 minutes or until masoor dal is tender.
+- Reduce heat to simmer for about 20 minutes, or until the masoor dal is tender.
 Add cayenne pepper, salt, and cilantro and stir.
-Cook for 2 more minutes and serve with rice.
+Cook for 2 more minutes, and serve with rice.